covcom/300CEM/Week_06_Data_persistence/README.md

     ![](.md_images/fiddle_o.png)

+    Some of you experienced problems with SQL Fiddle lately e.g. the website is very slow.
+If that happens again, repeat above steps using [SQL Tryit Editor from W3Schools](http://www.w3schools.com/sql/trysql.asp?filename=trysql_delete), or try [Online SQL interpreter](https://kripken.github.io/sql.js/GUI/) as suggested by Adam Towse.

 Have a play around and make sure you understand everything, as these are important for the following steps.
 In case you want to know more, go to [W3Schools](http://www.w3schools.com/sql/) and click links on the left to read.